victor15dunira/RandomFoodGen-New-/README (2)/RandomFoodGenerator 06eda113b9d94d4380b79c389a61d788.md

 ![RandomFoodGenerator%2006eda113b9d94d4380b79c389a61d788/Untitled%209.png](RandomFoodGenerator%2006eda113b9d94d4380b79c389a61d788/Untitled%209.png)

 The relevance of Terraform was understood towards the end of the project, as it highlighted the ease of deploying various resources and management without using the azure portal ,it show cased efficiency and ease of use.
-With time the ease of use will improve as there is more frequent exposure to such technologies.

 ## Front-End